Passing metadata in headers

 - A user info response

-The following example assumes that the token payload contains the claim preferred_username
+The following example assumes that the token payload contains the claim preferred_username,

-and that you want to pass it to an Authenticated-User
+and that you want to pass it to an Authenticated-User upstream header.

 Note: Setting

-lets you easily test the connection to your IdP, but we recommend using a more secure auth method in production.
+config.client_authtoclient_secret_postlets you easily test the connection to your IdP, but we recommend using a more secure auth method in production.
 You can use any of the supported client auth methods.

 Prerequisites